Domestic Violence: We Can Live Without It: Rights and Options Available Under the Law

 Orders of Protection

 In addition to the criminal process, there is a civil procedure for obtaining assistance when domestic violence, harassment, stalking, property damage, or sexual assault occurs.
 If the person who is abusing the victim, or the victim’s children, is one of the people listed below, the victim may be able to obtain a civil order of protection (“OP”) to stop the abuse.
-The order is available if the abuser is a spouse, person living as the victim’s spouse, person related by blood or marriage, a parent of the victim’s child, person with whom a sexual relationship has resulted in a current pregnancy for the victim, person with whom the victim has had a dating relationship, and/or a person who is 18 years of age or older and resides in the same dwelling unit as the victim.
-In stalking and sexual assault cases, the victim does not have to be related in any of the ways above to the respondent .
+The order is available if the abuser is a spouse, person living as the victim’s spouse, person related by blood or marriage, a parent of an abused child, person with whom a sexual relationship has resulted in a current pregnancy for the victim, person with whom the victim has had a dating relationship, and/or a person who is 18 years of age or older and resides in the same dwelling unit as the victim.
+In stalking and sexual assault cases, the victim does not have to be related in any of the ways above to the respondent

 The person seeking the OP is called the petitioner and is not required to pay any costs when petitioning.
 All costs for a final OP will be assessed to the respondent, the person against whom the OP is entered.
-No petitioner shall ever be charged unless the court makes a finding that the petitioner’s claims were false and the petitioner knew that the claims were false when they filed the petition.36
+No petitioner shall ever be charged unless the court makes a finding that the petitioner’s claims were false and the petitioner knew that the claims were false when they filed the petition.

 The application will request information about the petitioner, the petitioner’s residence, and about the respondent.
 The petitioner should be prepared to provide a detailed description, including the reasons and events causing her or him to seek an OP, and when those events occurred.
 Once the petition is complete, the petitioner will be asked to sign it under oath, and court personnel will take it to the judge or other authorized person for review.

 After review, the judge may sign an “ex parte” OP.
 An “ex parte” is a temporary order of protection that is issued before the respondent is aware of it or has had a chance to be heard.
 The court clerk’s office should give the petitioner a certified copy of the OP once the judge has signed it.
 The petitioner should keep this copy with her or him at all times.
 This ex parte OP will tell the respondent to stop abusing, threatening to abuse, or committing acts of violence against the petitioner, and may direct the respondent to cease all contact with the Petitioner.
 It will also notify the respondent when to appear for a hearing on the allegations brought against him or her.
 The ex parte OP may require the respondent to leave the petitioner’s home and it may also keep the respondent away from the petitioner.
 Because abuse often increases immediately after the ex parte OP is served, the petitioner may want to find safe shelter before taking out the OP.
-The police should be called if abuse occurs after the client has obtained the ex parte OP.37
+The police should be called if abuse occurs after the client has obtained the ex parte OP.

 Once signed by the judge, the ex parte OP must be served on the respondent.
 Service on the respondent can be accomplished in two ways.
 The first is by the court’s process servers.
 The petitioner should provide the process server with the best and most complete information about where the respondent may be found, including where the respondent lives, works, or generally hangs out.
 If the court’s process servers cannot find the respondent, but the petitioner sees him or her, the second method of service may be used.